How to Update Samsung Galaxy J7

 Launched in June 2015, The Samsung Galaxy J7 has proven its existence and has been sold very well to till now.
 The handset was boasted with very adorable hardware configuration that makes it pretty good smartphone indeed.
 It was launched with Android 5.1 Lollipop operating system.

-When an upgrade is available on Samsung Galaxy J7, you will be prompted to download and install the update with a pop-up window like this:
+When an upgrade is available on Samsung Galaxy J7, you will be prompted to download and install the update with a pop-up window.
+As soon as you tap on that update, it will proceed further to download, and installation process.

 Read below to see why this happened, and if you should install it.